James Burton (property developer): Relationship with John Nash

 Such were James Burton's contributions to Regent's Parl that the Commissioners of Woods described James, not Nash, as 'the architect of Regent's Park'.
 The dominant architectural influence of most of the Regent's Park constructions (including Cornwall Terrace, York Terrace, Chester Terrace, Clarence Terrace, and the villas of the Inner Circle, all of which were constructed by James Burton's company) was Decimus Burton, not John Nash who was only architectural 'overseer' for Decimus's projects.
 Decimus ignored Nash's advice to develop the Terraces in his own style, to the extent that Nash unsuccessfullt sought the demolition and rebuilding of Chester Terrace.
 Decimus also contributed to Carlton House Terrace, where he alone designed No. 3 and No. 4.

 James Burton's historically underestimated imperative contribution to the West End of London has been acknowledged since the 20th century: including by Baines, John Summerson, Olsen, and Dana Arnold.
 Steen Eiler Rasmussen, in London: The Unique City, commended Burton's buildings but did not identify their architect.
 The Oxford Dictionary of National Biography contends that Burton were 'the most successful developer in late Georgian London, responsible for some of its most characteristic architecture', and The Burtons' St. Leonards Society that he were "probably the most significant builder of Georgian London".

 Gunpowder manufacturer

-James Burton, from 1811, invested in the manufacture of gunpowder at Powder Mills, Leigh that was managed by Burton and his eldest son, William Ford, who directed sales of the product from his office in the City of London.
-The mills, which were initially known as the Ramhurst Powder Mills, and later as the Tunbridge Gunpowder Works, were that established in 1811 in partnership with Sir Humphry Davy, who later sold his shares to the Burtons, who thereby became the sole owners of the Works.

-After the retirement of James Burton in 1824, William Ford became the sole owner of the mills until his death in 1856, at which point the gunpowder business to his brother, Alfred Burton Mayor, of Hastings.
+James Burton, from 1811, invested in the manufacture of gunpowder at Powder Mills, Leigh, which was managed his eldest son, William Ford, who directed sales of the product from his office in the City of London.
+The mills (which were initially known as the Ramhurst Powder Mills, and later as the Tunbridge Gunpowder Works) were established in 1811 in partnership with Sir Humphry Davy, who later sold his shares to the Burtons, who thereby became the sole owners of the Works.
+After the retirement of James Burton in 1824, William Ford became the sole owner of the mills until his death in 1856, by which the gunpowder business was inherited by his brother, Alfred Burton, Mayor of Hastings.